simcesplatform/LogReader/api.md

 - startEpoch (integer, query): Return messages published on or after the given epoch.
 Not applicable if epoch, fromSimDate or toSimDate are used.
 - endEpoch (integer, query): Return messages published on or before the given epoch.
 Not applicable if the epoch, fromSimDate or toSimDate are used.
 - epoch (integer, query): return messages published during the given epoch.
 Not applicable if fromSimDate, toSimDate endEpoch or startEpoch are used.
 - fromSimDate (ISO datetime, query): Return messages starting from the epoch that includes the given date.
-Not applicable if fromEpoch, epoch or toEpoch are used.
+Not applicable if startEpoch, epoch or endEpoch are used.
 - toSimDate (ISO datetime, query): Return messages published before or on  the epoch that includes the given date.
-Not applicable if fromEpoch, epoch or toEpoch are used.
+Not applicable if startEpoch, epoch or endEpoch are used.
 - process (string, query): Return messages that have been published by the given processes i.e. messages whose source is the given process.
 Value is a comma separated list of process ids.
 - topic (string, query): Return messages published to the given topic.
 Supports the same notation that is used when subscribing to the topics i.e. the same wildcard mechanism including the * and # characters.
 - onlyWarnings: (boolean, query): If true only messages that include warnings are returned.
 If false messages with and without warnings are both returned.
 False is the default behaviour if this parameter is not used.